 - Your money will grow tax-free until you use it, so you can build your savings.

-- Once your account balance reaches $3,000, you can invest it in mutual funds, stocks, or bonds.
+- You can invest your account balance in mutual funds, stocks, or bonds.

 - Synopsys will cover your account fees as long as you’re an active employee.